refinery29/api-standards/README.md

 }
 ```

+### Strategies

 If possible, use **cursor-based** pagination when…

 * You are dealing with very large (> 10k rows) data sets.
 * You are dealing with real time data.
-* You have the requisite column of sequentially-ordered, unique values to sort on.

 If possible, use **offset-based** or **page-based** pagination when…

-* You need more flexibility in sorting results.
-* You need more flexibility in traversing results.
-* You do not have a column of sequentially-ordered, unique values to sort on.
+* The UI allows sorting by a column of non-unique values.

-####Implementation
+* The UI allows jumping to a specific page of results.

+### Implementation

 **Offset-based**

-* The API checks for integer parameters `offset` and `limit`.
+* The API should check for integer parameters `offset` and `limit`.
-* The db query skips `offset` number of results and returns only `limit` number of results.
+* The db query should skip `offset` number of results and return only `limit` results.
-* Before the request the client adds `limit` to `offset` to determine the new `offset`.
+* Its response should include `prev`, a link where `offset` = current `offset - limit`.
+* Its response should include `next`, a link where `offset` = current `offset + limit`.

 **Page-based**

-* The API checks for integer parameters `page` and `limit`.
+* The API should check for integer parameters `page` and `limit`.
-* The db query skips `page * limit` number of results and returns only `limit` number of results.
+* The db query should skip `page * limit` results and return only `limit` results.
-* Before the next request the client increments `page` by one.
+* Its response should include `prev`, a link where `page` = current `page - 1`.
+* Its response should include `next`, a link where `page` = current `page +1`.

 **Cursor-based**

 Before you implement cursor-based pagination, make sure you have a column of sequentially-ordered, unique values to sort on.
-Without that you cannot use cursor-based pagination.
+Without that [you cannot](http://www.sitepoint.com/paginating-real-time-data-cursor-based-pagination/) use cursor-based pagination.

-//TODO: finish writing up cursor-based pagination strategy.
-Describe use of min_id and max_id, or before and after, or later_than, etc. Link to really helpful example from Twitter: https://dev.twitter.com/rest/public/timelines
+* The API should check for parameters `before` or `after`, `limit`, and `order`.
+* The API should treat `before` and `after` as *exclusive*.
+* If `after` is present, the db query should return `limit` results where `field > after`.
+* If `before` is present, the db query should return `limit` results where `field < before` and order is reversed.
+Results should be flipped before they are returned.
+* Its response should include `prev`, a link where `before` is pulled from the first result.
+* Its response should include `next`, a link where `after` is pulled from the last result.

+Cursor-based pagination is often used with timestamps.
+Twitter [explains this use case](https://dev.twitter.com/rest/public/timelines
+) well.

-####A note on SEO
+### A note on SEO

 The consumer of paginated results must take special care to ensure every result (not just the first page) is indexed by Google.
 Here are two [strategies](http://www.sitepoint.com/pagination-seo-red-flags-best-practices/):

-1. Put a `rel=“nofollow”` element on each page of results.
-Create another page that displays ALL results.
+**Put a `rel=“nofollow”` element on each page of results.** Create another page that displays ALL results.
 Allow Google to index that page.
 Advantage: every result will be indexed.
 Disadvantage: links will point to the View All page, which will load slowly and require a lot of scrolling.

-2. Include`rel=“prev”` and `rel=“next”` on each page of results.
-Google’s bot will follow the links to index each page separately.
+**Or include`rel=“prev”` and `rel=“next”` on each page of results.** Google’s bot will follow the links to index each page separately.
 Advantage: links will point to specific pages, and you won’t have to deal with a monster View All page.
 Disadvantage: Google’s bot might quit before it gets to the last page of results, so you can’t assume they’ll all be indexed.

 ## Request & Response Examples